 Synchronous Versus Asynchronous Optical Sampling

-When data are recorded in the time domain for different delay times, the delay time is often varied with a mechanical delay line, realized e.g. with a corner cube on a motorized translation stage.
+When data are recorded in the time domain for different delay times, the delay time is often varied with an optical delay line, realized e.g. with a corner cube prism on a motorized translation stage.
 This approach, however, called synchronous sampling, limits the speed with which a range of delays can be realized, and consequently the speed with which whole transmission spectra or the alike can be recorded.

 Much faster data acquisition is possible with asynchronous sampling, using two different mode-locked lasers with slightly different pulse repetition rates.
 This automatically provides a temporally varying delay between the two pulses.
 The difference in pulse repetition rates determines how many times per second the measurement interval – given by the inverse average repetition rate – is scanned.
 This effective scan rate, however, must be low enough to allow for a sufficient temporal resolution, which is then limited by the detection bandwidth (not by the pulse duration).
 A high pulse repetition rate helps, provided that it is low enough to allow for a sufficiently large temporal range.